You’ll work directly with a senior DUI attorney who knows the LA courts and the people in them.

 We fight for dismissals and reductions by challenging illegal stops, flawed tests, and procedural mistakes — and we move fast, because you only have 10 days to protect your license.

 Most importantly, we’re available to answer your questions 24/7, we return most calls and texts on the same business day, and our team is honest and compassionate.
-We don’t believe in scare tactics – we offer clear guidance, real answers, and a team that treats you like a person, not a case number.
+We don’t believe in scare tactics.
+We offer clear guidance, real answers, and a team that treats you like a person, not a case number.

 - 10-day deadline: Request a DMV hearing within 10 days or your license is automatically suspended.